SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/phonics/suprasegmental-phonics.md

 #### how is stress conveyed

-The stress encoder (my term) is a feature class indicating what feature categories are used to encode stress.
+The stress encoder (my term) is a fclass indicating what feature categories are used to encode stress.
 The stress encoder may be one or more of the feature categories loudness, length, tone, vowel articulation.
 »⟮Dynamic accent⟯« is ⟮＿stress＿⟯ encoded by a combination of stress encoder feature categories.